moveit/moveit_tutorials/doc/perception_pipeline/perception_pipeline_tutorial.rst

 YAML Configuration file (Point Cloud)
 +++++++++++++++++++++++++++++++++++++

 We will have to generate a YAML configuration file for configuring the 3D sensors.
-Please see `this example file <https://github.com/ros-planning/panda_moveit_config/blob/melodic-devel/config/sensors_kinect_pointcloud.yaml>`_ for processing point clouds, located in the `panda_moveit_config repository for Melodic <https://github.com/ros-planning/panda_moveit_config>`_.
+Please see :panda_codedir:`this example file<config/sensors_kinect_pointcloud.yaml>` for processing point clouds.

 Save this file in the config folder in the robot's moveit_config package with name "sensors_kinect_pointcloud.yaml": ::

  sensors: